-Although we expect that users will be creating Series objects from an existing file (e.g. xls, csv), many Pyleoclim objects are generated as results of the analysis.
-For instance PSD is generated from spectral analysis, Scalogram from wavelet analysis, Coherence from cross-wavelet analysis, and Corr from correlation analysis.
+Although we expect that users will be creating Series objects from an existing file (e.g. xls, csv, NOAA, PANGAEA, netCDF), many Pyleoclim objects are generated as results of the analysis.
+For instance PSD is generated by spectral analysis methods, Scalogram by wavelet analysis methods, Coherence by cross-wavelet analysis methods, and Corr by correlation methods.
 Object creation in the development of Pyleoclim was motivated by the need to attach specific methods with specific behavior to particular objects (e.g., significance testing for spectral and wavelet analysis or plotting methods).